draftbit/react-native-jigsaw/README.md

 ## Linking

-If you want to dynamically link these packages into a project using `yarn link`, you work at Draftbit , make sure to run `yarn build` from the root folder so that lerna can properly cross link everything, then `yarn link` from the particular package directory (not the root!) you are interested in.
+If you want to dynamically link these packages into a project using `yarn link`, make sure to run `yarn build` from the root folder so that lerna can properly cross link everything, then `yarn link` from the particular package directory (not the root!) you are interested in.

 ## Publishing